 And what is Allah, in this context?
 Well, in part Allah represents a decision to reject evolution’s standards for our own value.
 In evolution’s eyes, the poor are losers.
 They will die and be eliminated, period.
 In the eyes of Muhammad or Jesus, the poor might very well be more valuable than their superiors in the Darwinian ranks.
 Allah, or God, represents a different set of criteria for valuing ourselves and each other, an orthogonal standard for judging worth.

 And that, I think, is the difference.
 Religion can offer a proud and defiant response to evolution, but it cannot offer scientific competition.
 Not a rejection of evolution’s objective truth, but a repudiation of its values.

-Religions like Christianity, Islam, and others offer suffer from tribalism, institutionalized prejudice, and out-of-date epistemologies.
+Religions like Christianity, Islam, and others often suffer from tribalism, institutionalized prejudice, and out-of-date epistemologies.
 They can be infuriatingly error-prone and philosophically naïve.
 But nestled within all their weaknesses and exasperating conservatism is something we need: an acknowledgement that biological life is not all sunsets and daisies, that our legacy as living animals really is one of shocking greed, death, and selfishness.
 While Darwinism tells the very same story, it gives us no tools to build on top of it, to carve meaning out of that madness.
 In fact, it seems to whisper that the value of a life really is determined by its biological success or failure.
 What we need is to know that, even though we live in a Darwinian world, that world does not need to determine our value.
 We are more valuable than our genes.
 Religion, flawed as it is, can be a powerful way of trying to show exactly that.